Felix Baumgartner Keynote Speaker

-Felix Baumgartner is a world recording breaking Austrian skydiver, daredevil and BASE jumper.
+Felix Baumgartner is a keynote speaker who tells audiences about his world recording breaking Austrian skydiver, daredevil and BASE jumping experiences.

 In 2012 Felix set the world record for skydiving an estimated 39 kilometres (24 miles), reaching an estimated speed of 1357km/h, becoming the first person to break the sound barrier without vehicular power on his descent.